shantanu1k/license_detection/README.md

    * Instead of doing letter by letter comparison, I am doing comparison between words.

-   * Ignore the replaceable text like organization name, bullet points,etc.
+   * Working on ignoring the replaceable text like organization name, bullet points,etc.

-   * Ignore the copyright notice
+   * Ignored the copyright notice

-   * Ignore the line if '#(code comment indicator)' found at the start of the line.
+   * Ignored the line if '#(code comment indicator)' found at the start of the line.

   **Things yet to be worked on:**

+   * Comparing modified license with two or more licenses in single run.

    * Extraneous Text At the End of a License